 # # #

-The above was written and posted on World Streets by Britton in July 2014, while the Wikipedia entry was made by others (and it ideally would be updated, but that is not in my hands).
-If you wish to contact him in France:
+The above was written and posted to World Streets by Britton in July 2014, while the Wikipedia entry was made by others (and ideally would be updated, but that is not in my hands).
+If you wish to contact him:

 |Phone/WhatsApp||+336 5088 0787|